 - Always remove the remote key from the ignition slot when leaving the vehicle and ensure that the ignition in mode 0 (see Ignition modes (p.
-77) for information about the ignition modes), especially if there are children in the vehicle. - On vehicles with the optional keyless drive, never remove the remote key from the vehicle while it is being driven or towed. - Always place the gear selector in Park and apply the parking brake before leaving the vehicle.
+79) for information about the ignition modes). - On vehicles with the optional keyless drive, never remove the remote key from the vehicle while it is being driven or towed. - Always place the gear selector in Park and apply the parking brake before leaving the vehicle.
 Never leave the vehicle unattended with the engine running. - Always open garage doors fully before starting the engine inside a garage to ensure adequate ventilation.
 The exhaust gases contain carbon monoxide, which is invisible and odorless but very poisonous.

 After a cold start, idle speed may be noticeably higher than normal for a short period.
-This is done to help bring components in the emission control system to their normal operating temperature as quickly as possible, which enables them to control emissions and help reduce the vehicle's impact on the environment3.
+This is done to help bring components in the emission control system to their normal operating temperature as quickly as possible, which enables them to control emissions and help reduce the vehicle's impact on the environment3